ch-robinson/dotnet-avro/docs/README.md

 # to publish the site to GitHub Pages (must have push access to the repo; make sure to run build first):
 $ npm run publish
 ```

+## Automated releases

+The [Docs workflow](../.github/workflows/docs.yml) automatically builds and deploys the site whenever changes are pushed to this directory.